exaexa/ShinySOM/README.md

 ### Is ShinySOM suitable for producing graphics for publication?

-Not directly, all visualisation in ShinySOM is optimized for on-screen viewing.
+Not directly -- all visualisations in ShinySOM are optimized for on-screen viewing only.
 You can get high-quality prints of any produced data using the standard R tools (e.g. `ggplot`); an example of that is available in [the tutorial](TUTORIAL.md).

 ### Where is the FlowSOM metaclustering and Consensus clustering?